-- Long Term Contracts: Long term contracts are normally for a period of 12 months or more.
+- Long Term Contracts: Long-term contracts are generally for a period of 12 months or more.
 In such contracts, the factor agrees to buy the receivables at a bargain/discounted rate.
-The major benefit of such contract is that it not only builds a beneficial relationship between the factor and the company but it also results in lower factoring rates and other costs associated with
+The major benefit of such a contract is that it not only builds a beneficial relationship between the factor and the company but it also results in lower factoring rates and other costs associated with

 - Short Term Contracts: These short-term contracts are for a shorter period, say up to 6 months.
-Mainly, such factoring is very useful for small transactions of the business on a continuous basis.
-Though these contracts are more flexible as compared to the long-term contracts, they end up in high factoring
+Mainly, such factoring is very useful for continuously small business transactions.
+Though these contracts are more flexible than long-term contracts, they end up in high factoring.

 One of the most important aspects of these agreements is the advance rate.
-Advance rate is the fixed percentage of claim amount that a company receives from the factor.
+The advance rate is the fixed percentage of the claim amount that a company receives from the factor.
 Though this rate normally ranges from 85% to 90%, it is subject to modification depending upon the funding needs and type of business.

 The urgency of the requirement of funds by the company determines the payment deadline.
-Mostly, the completion of initial transaction takes place within 1 to 7 days and funding takes place within 24 to 48 hours thereafter.
+Mostly, the completion of the initial transaction takes place within 1 to 7 days, and funding takes place within 24 to 48 hours thereafter.

 Percentage of Fees or Commission

-To affirm the individual integrity, warranties, validation of various statements and documents, to perform attestation functions, etc., a guarantee clause is included in the agreement.
-It saves both the parties from the risk of fraud.
+A guarantee clause is included to affirm the individual integrity, warranties, validation of various statements and documents, perform attestation functions, etc. It saves both parties from the risk of fraud.

 Any Other Terms or Conditions

-There is no fixed tailor made terms and conditions for entering into a factoring agreement.
+There are no fixed tailor-made terms and conditions for entering into a factoring agreement.
 Depending upon the payment ability and risk assumption capacity of the factor against the necessity of funds by the companies, any additional clause may be included in a mutual agreement.